kevin-j-m/kjm-blog/content/posts/remote-ruby-143.md

 date = 2021-08-26T19:13:09-04:00
-tags = ["ruby", "self-promotion", "podcast"] summary = "Appearance on the Remote Ruby Podcast"
+tags = ["ruby", "self-promotion", "podcast"] summary = "Appearance on the Remote Ruby Podcast" description = "Clarifying who is responsible for conveying the intent of best practices, as heard on Remote Ruby 143."
 +++

 I had a great time talking to Andrew Mason, Jason Charnes , and Chris Oliver on Remote Ruby.
 The episode was just released, and you can listen to it [here](https://remoteruby.transistor.fm/143).